Gloucester Rugby today issued the following statement regarding rumours that have appeared recently in the media regarding the club and Mohed Altrad.

 "Provide a high quality, individualised, player development experience, encouraging lifelong participation in the game and enabling those with talent to be clearly identified."

-The programme which is overseen and driven by Gloucester Rugby Academy staff is run over three development sites that are based in Cheltenham, Cirencester and Hartpury.
+The programme which is overseen and driven by Gloucester Rugby Academy staff is run over five development sites that are based in Cheltenham, Cirencester, Hartpury, Stroud and West Oxfordshire.

 Regular contact from these coaching teams, the Academy coaching staff and other support staff means that the Gloucester Rugby DPP is going from strength to strength as it strives to be the leading Developing Player Programme in the Country.

-There is usually some cross over between clubs and schools as many players will be nominated by their club and school, we would encourage both parties to communicate and check nominated players to allow more players the opportunity to be part of the Pre-Academy programme.
+There is usually some cross over between clubs and schools as many players will be nominated by both, we would encourage both parties to communicate and check nominations to allow more players the opportunity to be part of the Pre-Academy programme.

 Nominating schools and clubs are encouraged to get involved in the programme either through coaching, CPD events or attending sessions to observe the players and coaches already involved in the Developing Player Programme to help share and spread the DPP themes.

-Click on the links below to open a form.
+Click on the links below to open a nomination form.